|Birth: ||Feb., 1850|

 |Death: ||Nov.
 23, 1935|

-Ella was the daughter of Allen R. and Maria Louise Jackson.
+Ella was the daughter of Allen R. Hoover and Maria Louise Jackson.
+She married Edwin Burke on Nov 18, 1875 in Dexter, IA.
+They were the parents of Robert.

 Nov 23, 1935 - Carroll Daily - Mrs. Ella M. Burke passed away this morning at 7:05 o'clock at the home of her sister, Mrs. A.L.
 Wright, following a paralytic stroke.
 A resident of Carroll for the last 59 years, Mrs. Burke was one of the most public spirited women in the community.
 Her life was punctuated with good deeds of service to the community and to her many friends.
 For nearly half a century she was instrumental in the management of the Burke hotel and helped make it one of the most widely known inns in the state of Iowa.